-Toasty pita bread, bright mint, and citrusy sumac bring plenty of flavor to this simple fattoush salad recipe.
+Toasty pita bread, bright mint, and citrusy sumac bring plenty of flavor to this simple Lebanese Fattoush Salad recipe.
 Perfect with roast pork, chicken kebabs, or as an easy lunch option!

 Alright, you caught me.

-This is the third Mediterranean-style salad recipe that I’ve posted in the past week.
+This Lebanese Fattoush recipe is the third Mediterranean-style salad recipe that I’ve posted in the past week.

 I might be a little bit obsessed.

 I’m just not sure that I’m ready to give in to this whole “fall” thing.
-We’ve had the most unbelievable gorgeous summer here in Portland, and it’s killing me to think about the months of overcast gloom that should be starting up any day now.
+We’ve had the most unbelievable gorgeous summer here, and it’s killing me to think about the months of overcast gloom that should be starting up any day now.

 The real point of this salad is the toasted pita bread, anyway.
 It’s brushed with olive oil and baked in the oven until it’s just a little bit crunchy.
 Since it’s all nice and dried out, it absorbs all of the lovely dressing without getting soggy.
 WIN.